AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 Guide-level explanation
 =======================

-We propose a new string literal syntax, for an "interpolated" string literal:
+We propose a new string literal syntax, for an "interpolated" string literal.
+Two options are being considered:

 - F" ... "
+- {" ... "}

 Within an interpolated string literal, the simple name of an object, or a parenthesized expression, when enclosed in { ... }, is expanded at run-time